donderom/donderom.github.io/content/posts/transformers-pipeline-inference-optimization.md

 {'exact_match': 85.6481, 'f1': 92.1859, 'samples_per_second': 293.3532}
 ```

-The accuracy metrics are `exact_match` and `f1` while the throughput is reported as `samples_per_second`.
+The accuracy metrics are `exact_match` and `f1`, while the throughput is reported as `samples_per_second`.
 The important thing to note is that the numbers are for the pipeline and not the model itself, as the pipeline has extra logic for computing the best answer.
 Additionally, there is overhead caused by the evaluation.
 According to which, the pipeline baseline is indicated by an `f1` score of 92.1859 and a throughput of 293 samples per second.
 The exact numbers are not that significant as relative performance improvements compared to the baseline.

-With the baseline and evaluation out of the way let's see how to apply the first optimization technique---knowledge distillation.
+With the baseline and evaluation out of the way, let's see how to apply the first optimization technique---knowledge distillation.

 ## Knowledge Distillation